 COLLEGIATE CAREER: In 79 appearances (74 starts), he notched 17 goals and eight assists.
 In his senior season in 2019, Pineda led the team in shots (52), shots on goal (23) and game-winning goals (three), while also ranking second on the team in goals scored (five).
 Additionally, Pineda was named to an All-ACC team each season during his four years with UNC, including first-team honors in 2018 and 2019.
 He was also named to the United Soccer Coaches All-American second team in 2018.

 Prior to spending four years at UNC, Pineda featured for the Chicago Fire Academy, helping the Club win its first-ever U.S. Soccer Development Academy (USSDA) National Championship in 2015.
 As a result of his strong performances with the Fire Academy, Pineda earned call ups to the U-18 and U-19 U.S. Men’s National Teams.
 Pineda is the second member of his family to join the Club as a Homegrown Player.
 His brother, Victor Pineda, signed with Chicago as the first Homegrown Player in Club history in 2010.
-The Fire currently has six Homegrown Players on its 2020 roster: Jeremiah Gutjahr, Djordje Mihailović, Mauricio Pineda, Andre Reynolds II, Gabriel Slonina and Nicholas Slonina.
+The Fire currently has 11 Homegrown Players on its 2020 roster: Chris Brady, Javier Casas Jr., Brian Gutierrez, Jeremiah Gutjahr, Djordje Mihailović, Alex Monis, Mauricio Pineda, Andre Reynolds II, Allan Rodriguez and Gabriel Slonina and Nicholas Slonina.